japoeder/hendricks/README.md

 ### Introduction

-Data loader that performs the following:
+This is the core data loading service for the following:

 1. Simple load that drops existing records in raw collection, and reloads data over the specified window
    * May need to load year by year if you aren't sure how far back the data goes.